 We implemented Transcript by modifying Firefox (version 3.7a4pre).
-Overall, our prototype adds or modifies about 6,400 lines of code in the browser 1.
-The bulk of this section describes Transcript's enhancements to SpiderMonkey (Firefox's JavaScript interpreter) (Section 5.1) and its support for speculative DOM updates (Section 5.2).
+Overall, our prototype adds or modifies about 6,400 lines of code in the browser.
+The bulk of this section describes Transcript's enhancements to SpiderMonkey (the JavaScript interpreter used by Firefox) (Section 5.1) and its support for speculative DOM updates (Section 5.2).
 We also discuss Transcript's support for conflict detection (Section 5.3) and the need to modify the <script> tag (Section 5.4).